Kong: Skull Island’s stars and director tell Channel NewsAsia’s Genevieve Loh all about the challenges and beauty of filming on location in Vietnam.

 Because of its remoteness, actor Samuel L Jackson shared that traveling from where they were living to the actual location took up to two hours on some days.

 “Some days, we had to get in canoes with little ladies who rode us through the mountains and caves,” he said with a smile.
 “But that was kind of fun!”

 For Tom Hiddleston, it was filming one particularly tough swamp sequence.

 “There’s a swamp that we ran through every day for 10 days which was incredibly cold!
 And for continuity, we had to get the same amount of ‘wet’ for every one of the 10 days,” he recalled.

 But overall, the Brit actor found working in Vietnam nothing short of “amazing” and a “privilege”.
 And that is because the people were so welcoming and warm, he said.

 “The topography of where we were … I’ve never seen landscapes like that before,” he continued.
 “It’s our job as actors to imagine we’re living in this desert island and undiscovered wilderness untouched by man.
-And the fact that we’re in these swamps, out of which arises these towers of rock, makes at least that part of the imagination easier.
+And the fact that we’re in these swamps, out of which arises these towers of rock, makes at least that part of the images easier.

 “Now all you have to do is put the 100-foot gorilla in there,” he continued with a laugh.

 Vogt-Roberts is hopeful that the film will encourage more people to visit Vietnam, although he said he is mindful of both the advantages and pitfalls.